Franchise: Friday the 13th aka: Friday The13th Hell Lake

 Friday the 13th (1980) — A mystery killer stalks and murders counselors at Camp Crystal Lake as they attempt to prepare the camp to be reopened.
 As famously pointed out in the opening of Scream (1996), Pamela Voorhees killed everyone.
 Jason's mother blamed the counselors at the camp's previous incarnation for letting her son drown (since they were too busy having sex to watch him), and she didn't want to let the camp re-open.
 Despite the quality of its sequels, numerous critics and fans think of Friday the 13th as an effective horror film.

-Friday the 13th Part 2 (1981) — Counselors who want to re-open Camp Crystal Lake end up murdered.
+Friday the 13th Part 2 (1981) — Counselors at a training camp next to the abandoned Camp Crystal Lake end up murdered.
 Do you sense a pattern here?
-Even though this film pretty much works the same as the first film, it features the first occurrence of Jason as the killer; he uses a pillow case to cover his head in this film.
+Even though this film is dangerously close to basically being a remake of the first one, it features the first occurrence of Jason as the killer; he uses a pillow case to cover his head in this film.
 He wouldn't put on the hockey mask until...

-Friday the 13th Part III (1982) — Jason stalks and kills teenagers at a camp near Crystal Lake.
+Friday the 13th Part III (1982) — Jason stalks and kills teenagers at a vacation home on Crystal Lake.
 You'd think people would know better by now.
 Originally shot in 3-D, the film randomly features shots of various things flying towards the camera — along with a couple of (very cool) three-dimensional kills.
 Jason puts on the hockey mask in this film — and this film also marks the point where your sympathies might start going towards the killer.

-Friday the 13th Part VII: The New Blood (1988) — Jason stalks and kills teenagers at houses built near Crystal Lake.
+Friday the 13th Part VII: The New Blood (1988) — Jason stalks and kills teenagers at some houses on the shore of Crystal Lake.
 A psychic woman named Tina awakens and confronts Jason over the course of the film.
 A Nightmare on Elm Street makers New Line and Paramount wanted to make what would become Freddy vs. Jason with this installment, but after negotiations between the studios broke down, a girl with Psychic Powers (Tina) became the lead protagonist.
+Considered by many fans to have suffered the worst violence/gore cuts of all the films in the series.

-Friday the 13th Part VIII: Jason Takes Manhattan (1989) — Jason kills teenagers on a boat that leaves from Crystal Lake and ends up at New York, where Jason stalks the survivors through Manhattan for, like, twenty minutes.
-The filmmakers shot this film in Vancouver, and it shows.
+Friday the 13th Part VIII: Jason Takes Manhattan (1989) — Jason kills teenagers on a boat that leaves from Crystal Lake for about an hour and ends up at New York City, where Jason stalks the survivors through Manhattan for, like, thirty minutes.
+The filmmakers shot this film mostly in Vancouver, and it shows.
 Jason gets one of his most memorable kills in this film when he punches the head off one of his victims.
-It had the worst box office performance out of the entire series, and while fans generally think of this as the series' worst entry, it has its charms.
+Noted for its Gainax Ending, especially since the writer/director has said it was supposed to be a Grand Finale.

 Jason Goes to Hell: The Final Friday (1993) — The government finally kills Jason, but his evil heart helps to partially resurrect him.
 Jason, now an evil spirit, jumps from body to body as he seeks out his last living relatives so that he can kill them before they can kill him.
 Along the way, he kills a bunch of people.
-This film became anotherSeries Fauxnale, but it went completely off the rails thanks to the "body jumping hellspirit" gimmick.
+This film became anotherSeries Fauxnale, and went completely Off the Rails thanks to the "body jumping hellspirit" gimmick and an entire supernatural backstory it made up for Jason.
 In the final scene of the film, the bladed glove of Freddy Krueger drags Jason's hockey mask down to Hell, which set up the crossover film that would come ten years later.
-Jason only shows up twice during the film (at the very beginning and at the very end).
+Jason, in his own body at least, only shows up twice during the film (at the very beginning and at the very end).
 The first movie made after New Line acquired the rights to facilitate the long-planned crossover with Freddy Krueger.

-Jason X (2002) — Teenagers (and Space Marines) end up stalked and killed on a spaceship after they pick up Jason's cryogenically frozen body at an abandoned Crystal Lake in the far future.
+Jason X (2002) — Teenagers (and Space Marines) end up stalked and killed on a spaceship after they pick up Jason's cryogenically frozen body at an abandoned Crystal Lake research facility in the far future.
 After Jason fights a robot, he becomes a robot and kills more people.
-Fans remember this film for its excessive Narm Charm (some fans call it the most humorous entry of the series) and one of the best death sequences in the franchise (a woman has her face frozen in liquid nitrogen before Jason smashes it to pieces).
-The VR scene that shows the Camp Crystal Lake of the past pretty much defined the point of the entire series in one scene.
+Essentially an Affectionate Parody of the franchise, it's also remembered for one of the best death sequences in the series (a woman has her face frozen in liquid nitrogen before Jason smashes it to pieces).
 David Cronenberg makes a brief appearance.
 Also, despite its name, Jason X has nothing to do with the Memetic Mutation of pressing X to Jason.

 Freddy vs. Jason (2003) — Jason teams up with, then turns on, Freddy Krueger; this leads them to stalk and kill a bunch of teenagers before they fight each other, but in the end, they settle nothing.
 If you consider the statistics, Jason technically won with over twenty kills to Freddy's one.
 Word of God also differs on who ultimately won and what the ending of the film means, depending on which "God" you talk to.
 The film takes place after both Jason Goes To Hell and Freddy's Dead: The Final Nightmare; Jason X and Wes Craven's New Nightmare have no bearing on the film's story, though some fans consider it a prequel of sorts to Jason X.

-Friday the 13th (2009) — This film marks the starting point for the Continuity Reboot of the series; if you've read this far, you already know the plot.
-(Does his kill count gets a reboot, too?)
+Friday the 13th (2009) — This film marks the starting point for the Continuity Reboot of the series; if you've read this far, you already know the plot (does his kill count get a reboot, too?).
 The filmmakers intended to give Jason more personality and emphasize a "menacing survivalist" nature, as Jason had numerous traps and secret passages set up around Crystal Lake.
 A sequel was in Development Hell, but as Warner gave the rights back to Paramount, it seems to be on its way.

 Alternate Company Equivalent: Jason is undeniably New Line\Paramount's version of Michael Myers.
 Both are enormous men wearing white masks and blue or grey work clothes, both kill with either their hands or whatever harmful objects they find, both are virtually immortal and have superhuman strength, both of them primarily target teenagers, both of them move extremely slowly when being observed but astoundingly fast when off-camera, and both of them kill on a certain day because of something that happened during their childhoods on that day.

-It's closer to three quarters, not even counting a couple of early entries that occur just prior to or just after the 13th.
+Artifact Title: three quarters of the films are actually set on Friday the 13th, not counting a couple of early entries that occur just prior to or just after the 13th.

 In Jason Goes to Hell, many of his victims insulted him before being killed